CarlaNavia/whatIwanttowatch/README.md

 # The film hunting

 ## Description
 The film hunting is a film searcher to find different options according to your needs.
-There you could filter by different categories or if you are looking for a special film you just need to add the title and you will see all the details about it.
+It is really easy to look for a movie, you just need to add the title or some key words realted with the film and press the button "GO!".
+Then, you will see a list with the suggested films according to your search.

 Don't miss the oportunity to test it and to know which is your suitable film in different times.